lucky123485/postgreSQL/README.md

 ```
  id |  fname  |  lname  | ages | salery

-**ALTER TABLE:- This phrase is used to modify an existing table structure.
+**ALTER TABLE**:- This phrase is used to modify an existing table structure
+.
-**employee:** This is the name of the table to which you want to make changes.
+**employee**: This is the name of the table to which you want to make changes.

-**ADD COLUMN:** This specifies that you want to add a new column to the table.
+**ADD COLUMN**: This specifies that you want to add a new column to the table
+.
-**salary:** This is the name of the new column that you want to add.
+**salary**: This is the name of the new column that you want to add.

-**int:**`INT` stands for "integer," and it is a data type in databases used to store whole numbers.
+**int**:`INT` stands for "integer," and it is a data type in databases used to store whole numbers.

-**Rename column**- To rename a column, use the ALTER TABLE statement with the RENAME COLUMN clause.
+**Rename column**: To rename a column, use the ALTER TABLE statement with the RENAME COLUMN clause.
 ```
 alter table employees rename salery to hours;
 ```